 Mammoth Cave National Park is located in western Kentucky, in an area rich with many caves, not just Mammoth Cave.
 The appropriately named town of Cave City is just a few miles from the park and just off the highway, making it a convenient base.
 Further directions and maps can be found at Getting to Mammoth Cave.

 More About Mammoth Cave

 We have pages on all sorts of things about Mammoth Cave National Park.
 Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, HD Video Clips, and pages to buy Books and Trail Maps.
+We have sections on Weather, Getting to the Park, Lodging, Camping, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.